friendsofgo/killgrave/README.md

 You must be create an imposter to start to use the application, only files with the `.imp.json` extension will be interpreted as imposters files, and the base path for the rest of the files will be the path of the `.imp.json` file.

 You need to organize your imposters from more restrictive to less.
+We use a rule-based system for create each imposter, for this reason you need to organize your imposters in the way that more restrictive to less, like the example below.

 ```json
 imposters/create_gopher.imp.json